pdjstone/cloudpets-web-bluetooth/Readme.md

 ## Bugs and Notes

 The code uses Chrome's new Web Bluetooth API to communicate with the toy.
 I've tested the code in Chrome for Android and on a Chromebook.
-The audio download functionality doesn't work in Chrome due to a [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=647673).
+The audio download functionality doesn't work in Chrome for Android due to a [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=647673), but it does work on Chrome OS.
 The toy uses Bluetooth LE, not classic Bluetooth therefore the it's fairly slow to upload and download the audio (it can take up to 30-40s for longer audio clips)